Estimated reading time: 4 minutes

 The positive aspect of wearing a uniform is that it takes the thinking out of what to wear in the morning.

-The downside is, uniforms are usually boring and get old really quick.
+The downside is uniforms are usually boring and get old really quickly.

 The reason many schools have uniforms is to enforce a consistent look for all the kids.